 Eating My Way Through Sicily

+As the largest island in the Mediterranean Sea and one of Italy's twenty regions, Sicily has much to offer.
 Stay in medieval monasteries converted into world-class hotels and villas.
 View picture perfect medieval towns climbing up mountainsides.
-Explore unique Baroque cathedrals incorporating aspects from all its conquerors, Byzantine to Norman.
+Explore unique Baroque cathedrals incorporating aspects from all of its conquerors, Byzantine to Norman.
 Taste food so fresh it still has a garden fragrance.
 Drink wine with the proud vintner showing off his carefully trimmed vines.
-This is how I always imagined Sicily and this is the Sicily I found.
+This is how I always imagined Sicily, and this is the Sicily I found.

-Getting there reminded me of old jokes about Italian efficiency.
+Arriving in Sicily reminded me of old jokes about Italian efficiency.
 The flight into Rome was on time, to Palermo anything but.
 Even finding the obscure gate was a challenge and not for anyone without a strong pair of legs.
 The flight left hours late, no explanation given.
 Finding our luggage in Palermo was yet another issue.
 One bag mysteriously disappeared for several hours.
-It eventually reappeared--again, no explanation given.
+It eventually reappeared—again, no explanation given.

-However, once outside the airport, even in a light drizzle and cloudy, the impression of beauty and history was immediately apparent.
+However, once outside the airport, even on a cloudy day with a light drizzle falling from the sky, the impression of beauty and history was immediately apparent.
 The history of Sicily is the history of Europe, from the Punic wars to Carthaginian domination, to Greek settlement and the Roman Empire.
 Through the domination of the Moors for 300 years to the Bourbons, the Normans and the Byzantine Empire, Sicily has been the jewel in the crown of civilizations.

-With all this history, Palermo is a jumble of architectural styles, old streets in the historic quarter ending in magnificent courtyards, often an open and outdoor museum.
+With its rich history, Palermo, the capital of Sicily, is a jumble of architectural styles, old streets in the historic quarter ending in magnificent courtyards, often an open and outdoor museum.
 Our delightful local guide, Roberta, imparted enough enthusiasm to keep even our weary jet-lagged bodies going.
-Our first stop, after driving through late Sunday morning traffic, was a quick stop at the special Palantine chapel.
+Our first excursion, after driving through late Sunday morning traffic, was a quick stop at the special Palantine chapel.
 First we explored the amazing Byzantine mosaics of Santa Maria.
 Then on to the unique Sicilian Baroque style of St. Catherine.
 The influence of centuries and great empires can be traced through a tour of religious architecture in Palermo.

-This restored Benedectine monastery, with original walls dating from the 11th century, is the epitome of country elegance.
-Its 29 rooms, each one unique, are charming and comfortable, with hardwood floors, tiled bathrooms, country-style furniture.
+This restored Benedictine monastery, with original walls dating from the 11th century, is the epitome of country elegance.
+Its 29 rooms, each one unique, are charming and comfortable, with hardwood floors, tiled bathrooms, and country-style furniture.
 There was nothing rustic or unsophisticated about our dinner, though, served in the adjoining Ristorante La Corte dell Albate.
-From the quiche-like fresh ricotta and mushroom starter to the rich creamy wild berries parfait the dinner was superb.
+From start to finish, the dinner was superb, featuring quiche-like fresh ricotta and mushroom starter and a rich creamy wild berries parfait.
 It didn't hurt that the accompanying Sicilian wine was tart and tasty.
 I doubt there will be time to go hungry or thirsty on this trip.
 I just hope there will be time tomorrow to see our wonderful abbey and its surrounding vineyards.